-UHI Moray's mission is one of transformation: helping transform individual lives; and being at the heart of transformation in our community in Moray, and in the wider UHI region.
-We deliver that mission of transformation through teaching, learning and support for students.
+UHI Moray's mission is one of transformation: helping transform individual lives and being at the heart of transformation in our community in Moray and the wider UHI regions.
+We deliver this mission of transformation through teaching, learning, and support for students.

-We are committed to mainstreaming equality, in all that we do and deliver as an organisation and believe that the best way to promote a positive impact on each of the protected characteristics is to focus obsessively on improved performance and achievement for all our students.
+We are committed to mainstreaming equality in all that we do and deliver as an organisation.
+We believe that the best way to promote a positive impact on each of the protected characteristics is to focus obsessively on improved performance and achievement for all our students.

-In our teaching, and in our wraparound services to support our students, we strive to ensure inclusiveness, equality, diversity, dignity, and respect for all.
+In our teaching and wraparound services to support our students, we strive to ensure inclusiveness, equality, diversity, dignity, and respect for all.
 We work to ensure that our students achieve their full potential and that our staff are supported towards achieving their career goals and long-term aspirations.